eCAPTION/eCAPTION/README.md

     - Setup `.env.docker` in the Information-Querying-Component directory by following the `README.md` there.
 5. Setup the Chatbot-Component
     - Setup the `.env.docker` file by referencing the `.env.docker.example` file in the `Chatbot-Component` directory.
+6. Setup the Infographic Generation Component
+    - Setup the `.env.docker` file by referencing the `.env.docker.example` file in the `Infographic_Generator/kafka_app` directory.
-6. To start the docker-compose setup, run `make start-docker`.
+7. To start the docker-compose setup, run `make start-docker`.